In The Admin Offices:

 Christena Gunther, Director of Education: firstname.lastname@example.org

-Since 2018 Christena Gunther has held the Director of Education position, overseeing the courses, camps, after school and outreach programs the Art Center offers for adults and youth.
+Since 2018 Christena Gunther (she / her / hers) has held the Director of Education position, overseeing the courses, camps, after school and outreach programs the Art Center offers for adults and youth.
 With over ten years nonprofit art education and programming experience at such institutions as the Metropolitan Museum, Lincoln Center and Chicago Architecture Foundation, Christena is passionate about the power of the arts in bringing communities together.
 She is the founder and co-chair of Chicago Cultural Accessibility Consortium (CCAC), a nonprofit dedicated to empowering local cultural organizations to become more accessible to guests with disabilities.
 Christena holds a B.A. in Art History and French from University of Wisconsin, and an M.A. in Visual Arts Administration from New York University.

 Jen Montojo, Director of Development: email@example.com